 Following my studies at Salt, I worked for seven years as the Director of Multimedia at The Telling Room, a nonprofit creative writing center for youth aged 6-18.
 There, I taught immigrant and refugee students how to share their life stories with community through writing, radio, and photography.
 My work as an educator has informed and inspired my own practice as an artist and documentarian.

 I am available for hire for editorial work, portraiture, weddings, and photography partnerships with community organizations.

-Clients Include: BlinkNow, The Children’s Initiative, Amigos de Santa Cruz, The Moth, Immigrant Legal Advocacy Project, International Institute of New England, American Academy of Nursing, This Old House, Portland Adult Education, Maine Coast Heritage Trust, The Telling Room, Coffee by Design, Portland Museum of Art, Maine Farmland Trust, LearningWorks, The Theater Project, Portland Symphony Orchestra, Bangor Savings Bank, & The Nellie Mae Education Foundation.
+Clients Include: BlinkNow, The Children’s Initiative, Amigos de Santa Cruz, The Moth, Immigrant Legal Advocacy Project, Maine Public, International Institute of New England, American Academy of Nursing, This Old House, Portland Adult Education, Maine Coast Heritage Trust, The Telling Room, Coffee by Design, Portland Museum of Art, Maine Farmland Trust, LearningWorks, The Theater Project, Portland Symphony Orchestra, Bangor Savings Bank, & The Nellie Mae Education Foundation.

 Awarded Best Photographer in Portland by The Portland Phoenix Best of Portland Awards in 2017.